 Chichen Itza is located about 400 km west of Cancun and is probably the most famous Mayan ruin city in the Yucatan.
-Chichen Itza, founded around 400 A.D, had its heyday from 800 to 1200 AD and was the center of political, religious and military power in the Yucatan.
-In its architecture is a gradual change of the architectural style, starting with the one in the Puuc style in Uxmal ruins and other cities in Yucatan and reached its peak with the Maya - Toltec style, recognizable by their similarity to the style in Tula, the ancient capital of the Toltecs, Oaxaca and other Toltec ruins cities along the Gulf Coast.
-Chichen Itza was a very large Mayan city with many inhabitants, who lived scattered around the religious zone that we now know as the ruins.
-Despite the large population there was plenty of drinking water by many leading water caves and cenotes in the region.
-On a tour of the city you will learn about the history of the Maya and Chichen Itza.
+Chichen Itza, founded around 400 A.D, had its heyday from 800 to 1200 AD and was the center of political, religious, and military power in the Yucatan.
+Despite the large population, there was plenty of drinking water from many leading water caves and cenotes in the region.
+On a tour of the city, you will learn about the history of the Maya and Chichen Itza.

 Coba (Maya: Cob Ha - muddy water)

 Enjoy a delicious lunch Maya style in a beautiful restaurant with an amazing view over the lagoon of Coba.
-At the buffet you can choose from the salad bar, fish and between Maya specialities like Cochinita Pibil or Pollo Pibil, accompanied by rice or tortillas.
+At the buffet, you can choose from the salad bar, fish, and Maya specialties like Cochinita Pibil or Pollo Pibil, accompanied by rice or tortillas.
 1 soda is included.